muhon9/Pomodor-Timer-VanillaJS/README.md

 Runs the app in the development mode.\
 Open [http://localhost:8000](http://localhost:8000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.

 ### `npm build`

-Builds the app for production to the `dist` folder.\
+Builds the app for production to the `dist` folder.

+Use these dist folder to serve the app